Nota praevia (term)

 A nota praevia is prefixed to C.M.
 Bettinotti's study, "Las Cardiopatías y la Enfermedad de Chagas.
 Estudio serológico" in American trypanosomiasisII.
 Current serologic studies in Chagas' disease.
 The Journal of Pediatrics, Volume 58, Issue 5, Pages 738-745.
 Another medical study is entitled Tratiamento quirúrgico de la lesion crónica del seno tarso.
-Nota praevia published in Actualité Med.
+Nota praeviapublished in Actualité Med.
 Chir. du Pied, Masson, Paris, 1978, pp. 173-179.

 The term nota praevia is used also in political documents such as the report presented in 2003 to the Organization for Security and Co-operation in Europe by the Canadian rapporteur of its General Commission for Political and Security Affairs.